 Manaslu trek, without a doubt and beyond any reason, is one of the most fulfilling decisions that you could have made this year.
-And we don't need to tell you about how amazing this trail is because you have probably done all your research as a responsible traveler.
-Still, having taken this lustful trail filled with orgasmic beauty, we would like to present 10 things that anybody should know.
-So, poet and writers, wanderers and traveler, here lies that absolute condensed information that will serve you with all the apples and oranges when on the trail.
-Read on to discover more!!
+And we don’t need to tell you about how amazing this trail is because you have probably done all your research as a responsible traveler.
+Still, having taken this lustful trail filled with orgasmic beauty, we would like to present ten things that anybody should know.
+So, poet and writers, wanderers and traveler, here lies the comprehensive condensed information that will serve you with all the apples and oranges when on the trail.
+Read on to discover more!

 1. Not A Lone Ranger’s Cup Of Tea:

 Manaslu Circuit is not permitted for someone who wishes to go solo.
 You might have to save up the Alexander Supertramp spirit for some other trails.
-The state has imposed a restriction for a solo trekker.
-One must be in a group of atleast two, accompanied by a guide.
+The state has restricted a solo trekker.
+One must be in a group of at least two, accompanied by a guide.
 Thinking of the other way out, you will need a permit of a ‘ghost’ trekker (which would still require a foreign passport) and a guide (obviously).
 The other permits you will need are Restricted Area Permit, Manaslu Conservation Area Permit (MCAP) and Annapurna Conservation Area Project (ACAP) Permit.
-Here's what you're looking for!
+Here’s what you’re looking for:

 2. Mind Those Rocks:

-It wouldn’t be much of a surprise that single trekkers are not permitted in Manaslu circuit.
-Some areas on the trail are prone to landslides and rockfall.
-It’s better you know about them and so that you can mark yourself safe.
-A little extra attention won’t hurt.
+It wouldn’t be much of a surprise that single trekkers are not permitted in Manaslu circuit because some areas on the trail are prone to landslides and rockfall.
+Mark yourself safe with a little extra attention.
 The rockfall/ landslide areas are on the way as you pass from Khorlabesi to Tatopani.
 The major one lies on the stretch from Dobhan to Yaru.
-If you decide to make a trip to the serene Serang gompa then the old trail is prone to landslides.
-And the final trail to be warned off is from Samdo to Dharamshala.
-Especially, after you cross the Larke pass.
+If you decide to make a trip to the serene Serang gompa, then the old trail is prone to landslides.
+And the final trail to be warned off is from Samdo to Dharamshala, especially after you cross the Larke pass.
 So Mind those rocks!

 3. The secret heaven ‘BEYUL’:

-You can experience an enigmatic energy that steers a feeling of certain epiphany.
-Geographically lying in the isolated foothills of the Himalayan mountains, the location to these secluded places are even hidden from war and violence.
-This area boasts of abundant natural beauty, unalloyed breeze and a notion of complete peace.
-Hence, even now, Buddhist monks seclude themselves in the vicinity of Beyul in order to elevate themselves spirituality.
+You can experience the enigmatic energy that steers a feeling of epiphany.
+Geographically lying in the isolated foothills of the Himalayas, the location to these secluded places are hidden even from war and violence.
+This area boasts abundant natural beauty, unalloyed breeze and a notion of complete peace.
+Hence, even now, Buddhist monks seclude themselves in the vicinity of Beyul to elevate themselves spirituality.
 Serang Gumba on the foot of Shringi Himal (Himal means mountain in Nepalese dialect) is a place which must not be missed while on Manaslu Circuit.